Cumberland Senior Cup

 Teams from the Cumberland County League and the Westmorland League can also take part as they are covered by the Cumberland Football Association.

 In previous years Scottish teams such as Annan Athletic, Gretna and Hearts of Liddesdale have also entered the competition due to being in the Carlisle and District League at the time.
 In Annan and Gretna's case they have even won the competition several times.

-The current holders are Carlisle City who defeated Penrith 1 - 0 in the 2024-2025 final at Brunton Park, Carlisle.
+The current holders are Carlisle City who defeated Kirkoswald 3–0 in the 2025–2026 final at Frenchfield Park Stadium, Penrith.

 Winners

 The last win for a club is shown in bold.